fernandomatterapercona/MS_templates/create_users_in_proxysql.md

 # Expected Impact

-There is no expected performance impact or downtime on database hosts for this task.
+This task has no expected performance impact or downtime on database hosts.

 # Implementation Plan